-The City has issued Hospitality fee revenue debt for instruments secured by a pledge of the City's 1% hospitality fee charged on accommodations, prepared food and beverages and admissions.
+The City has issued Hospitality Fee obligations, including both Hospitality Fee Revenue Bonds and Certificates of Participation, for instruments secured by a pledge of the City's 1% hospitality fee charged on accommodations, prepared food and beverages and admissions.
 The City has four series of debt so secured and they are accounted for in the Hospitality Fee Fund.